omsf-eco-infra/devbox/README.md

 ## Individual User Setup

+**Prerequisite:** You must have an AWS account and the AWS CLI installed and configured.

 Each user will have to complete these steps once, but this will be reused between different DevBox projects.